FPGA-MAFIA/fpga_mafia_wiki/docs/TFM/welcome.md

-# Hello from Ami to Simon - TFM - Tools, Flows & Methodologies
-# Hello from Ami to Simon - TFM - Tools, Flows & Methodologies
-# Hello from Ami to Simon - TFM - Tools, Flows & Methodologies
+# TFM - Tools, Flows & Methodologies

 Here we will describe the Tools, Flows & methodologies (TFM) of this project.
 We strongly recommend that you have a solid understanding of the foundational topics outlined in the TFM section.